idiap/pydhn/README.md

 ## Documentation

-The documentation for this beta version is currently being written and is not yet available.
-In the meantime, the main features are explained in the provided examples (`examples/`).
+The documentation is available [here](https://idiap.github.io/pydhn/).
+In addition, the main features are explained in the provided examples (`examples/`).

 ## License